 - Beat 3 of the eggs in a bowl with a fork, then add to the water and yeast.
 Add the flour, salt and butter, then mix on low speed with the dough hook for 15 minutes.

 - Remove the dough to an oiled bowl and allow to rise for an hour.
-From here, after the first rise, the dough can be made ahead of time and refrigerated if you like.
+Refrigerate the dough to make it easier to work with.

 - Season the meat with salt and pepper, then allow to dry uncovered in the fridge so it browns evenly (optional).
 Heat the oil in a large pan (10-12 inches) until lightly smoking, then brown the meat deeply, working in batches to not overcrowd the pan.